 My hubby was kind enough to carry a large bottle for me to share with him, and the kids carried smaller versions of their own.
 Each morning, and at fountains throughout the day, we’d refill the bottles and sip (or gulp when it was real hot out) whenever we needed to.

 7. No shopping.

-Knowing we were on a tight budget and agreeing on it ahead of time eliminated the temptations to buy stuff.
+Knowing we were on a tight budget and agreeing on spending limits ahead of time eliminated the temptations to buy stuff.

 8. Keep away from coffee and ice cream chains.

 Depending on the time period and currency exchanges, the US dollar may or may not be doing better against the Euro or the Pound.
 Still, in Europe we found that where we were, Starbucks was very expensive.
 Likewise, international ice cream chains like Haagen Dazs were, also!